hallamaria1997/02476_mlops/README.md

 # 02476_mlops
-Repository for final project in
+Repository for final project in DTU's ö2476 ML Ops